ElTinmar/Lightcrafter/README.md

 # Setting up the lightcrafter to display at 120 Hz

 The EDID is programmed at the factory with resolutions of 1280 x 800 and 912 x 1140 at 60 Hz.
-To make the display available at 120 Hz, it is recommended to update the EDID on the device.
+To make the display available at 120 Hz, I recommend to update the EDID on the device.

 ## 1. Set the J8 jumper to enable writing to EDID EEPROM